brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

   - person: monica-ramirez-montagut
     event_bio: "Mónica Ramírez-Montagut serves as the director of the Eli and Edythe Broad Art Museum.
 She previously served as the director of the Newcomb Art Museum.
-Prior to that, Ramírez-Montagut, she served as senior curator at the San Jose Museum of Art.
+Prior to that, Ramírez-Montagut served as senior curator at the San Jose Museum of Art.
 Through her curatorial career, Ramírez- Montagut has worked with artists such as KAWS, Alejandro Diaz, Hope Gangloff, Andrea Dezsö, Kate Clark, Regina Silveira, Chelpa Ferro, and Erik Parker.
       Tapping into her experience as an architect, Ramírez-Montagut also curated exhibitions such as Restoring a Masterpiece: Frank Lloyd Wright‘s Guggenheim Museum and Zaha Hadid, a 30-year retrospective of the acclaimed architect who designed the MSU Broad. "
 date: 2020-07-23 13:00:00 -0500
 end_date: 2020-07-23 14:00:00 -0500
 series: 92